Will Colombia’s Peace Deal Lead to History Repeating Itself?

 Loosening Gun Law

 A recent example of this is a request from the Democratic Centre and Conservative party congressmen to Duque to relax gun laws and allow civilians to own guns for personal defense.
 There was an outcry from pro-peace sectors of civil society.
-They saw echoes of 1994 when law was passed to arm civilians and create “security cooperatives,” or Convivir, to support the army’s counterinsurgency efforts – a key factor in the spread of paramilitary death squads.
+They saw echoes of 1994 when a law was passed to arm civilians and create “security cooperatives,” or Convivir, to support the army’s counterinsurgency efforts – a key factor in the spread of paramilitary death squads.
 There are also obvious international echoes, and top Colombian jurist Rodrigo Uprimny tweeted a link to a 2013 study showing that higher gun ownership makes countries more violent.

 Duque signed a renewal of an existing decree which prohibits private individuals’ ownership of weapons, except with explicit authorizations by the military in specific cases, but added a new paragraph specifying that the Minister of Defense would define the criteria of these authorizations.
 Lamentably, Minister of Defense Guillermo Botero has contributed greatly to polarization, accusing social protest of being financed and promoted by illegal armed groups, and saying social protests should be regulated by law.